Impetus/impetus.github.io/README.md

 Home of Impetus open-source development.
 This site contains information about our open source projects.

 Contributions are welcome.
-Please <a class="nav-link" href="https://www.impetus.com/contact" target="_blank">contact us</a>, if you have any questions about this site or the Impetus GitHub organization in general.
+Please <a class="nav-link" href="https://www.impetus.com/contact" target="_blank">contact us</a>, if you have any questions about Impetus GitHub presence.

 How to contribute?